xp-forge/openai/README.md

 Console::writeLine();
 ```

-To access the result object after streaming, check for the *response.completed* event type and use its value.
+To access the result object, check for the *response.completed* event type and use its value.
 It contains the outuputs as well as model, filter results and usage information.

 TikToken
 --------